MyEtherWallet Review ▷ Our experiences with the MEW!

-3. press both buttons when you see the “Use Wallet to view account” screen
+3. Press both buttons when you see the “Use wallet to see account” screen.

 Selection of browser support in the ledger for MEW compatibility

-Activate the browser support.
+Activate browser support.
 This enables you to use MEW with your ledger.

-When you sign in to Myetherwallet, simply select the Ledger Wallet option.
+When you log into Myetherwallet, simply select the Ledger Wallet option.
 The next step is exactly the same as using a keystore file.

-Trezor has made it very easy for users.
-All you need to do is select Trezor as the method for accessing your Myetherwallet account.
-You will be prompted to export the public key for ether account # 1, select Export.
+Trezor made it very easy for users.
+All you have to do is select Trezor as the method to access your Myetherwallet account.
+You will be asked to export the public key for Ether Account # 1, select Export.

-The next steps with Myetherwallet and how it works will be exactly the same as described earlier in this guide.
+The further steps with Myetherwallet and how it works will be exactly the same as described earlier in this guide.